-The data used in this study are continuous seismic waveforms recorded at broadband stations that exist in and around Tibet from years 2003-2005 and 2007-2009 from the following networks: (1) Five PASSCAL experiments (Namche Barwa, HI-CLIMB, MIT-CHINA, ASCENT, western Tibet), (2) Chinese Provincial Networks in and around Tibet, (3) FDSN stations (e.g., GSN, GEOSCOPE, GEOFON) and regional networks (KZ and KN) within and around the region of study.
+The data used in this study are continuous seismic waveforms recorded at broadband stations that exist in and around Tibet from years 2003-2005 and 2007-2009 from the following networks: (1) Five PASSCAL experiments (Namche Barwa, HI-CLIMB, MIT-CHINA, INDEPTH IV, Western Tibet), (2) Chinese Provincial Networks in and around Tibet, (3) FDSN stations (e.g., GSN, GEOSCOPE, GEOFON) and regional networks (KZ and KN) within and around the region of study.
 Figure 1 and Table 1 summarize these data sets.
 In total, we process data from approximately 600 stations of which about 250 are from the Chinese Provincial Networks.
 The operating times of the five PASSCAL experiments are listed in Table 1 along with the Chinese Provincial stations.
 In this table, the overlap in time of two experiments, which is a necessary requirement for cross-correlation of ambient noise, is marked with an X. Blanks in the table indicate no temporal overlap between a pair of experiments.
 For example, the three PASSCAL experiments that operated in the period of 2003-2005 overlap each other.
-The other two PASSCAL experiments in 2007-2009 also overlap each other and the entire Chinese Provincial Networks.
+The INDEPTH IV and Western Tibet experiments in 2007-2009 also overlap each other and the entire Chinese Provincial Networks.
 These overlaps guarantee that dense ray coverage is generated in this study.
+Cross correlations with longer time series result in higher SNR surface waves.
+Previous studies in Europe (Yang et al., 2007) and the US (Bensen et al., 2008) found that several months of continuous seismic data are required to obtain high SNR cross correlations.
+The time spans of overlap between different networks in this study are typically longer than one year, which allows the high SNR cross-correlations between different networks to be obtained.

 Because the stations used in this study have different types of seismometers, especially among the Chinese stations, significant effort must be devoted to data quality control.
 The most critical aspect in ambient noise tomography is consistency and accuracy of timing between different networks.
 Because data from Chinese stations are recorded in Beijing Time, we first correct all the recording times to Greenwich Mean Time (GMT).
 We then remove instrument responses from all continuous waveforms, which is necessary to unify the frequency dependent timings recorded at different types of seismometers.
-In removing the instrument responses, we found a difference in the format of the response files between the PASSCAL stations and the Chinese stations.
+However, we found a difference in the format of the response files between the PASSCAL stations and the Chinese stations.
 In the response files of the PASSCAL stations, one additional pole was added to the original response files, which was intended to convert velocity data to displacement data.
-On the other hand, in the response files of the Chinese stations, the original response files of the seismometers are kept, which means the waveforms of Chinese stations after instrument response removal are velocity data.
+On the other hand, in the response files of the Chinese stations, the original response files of the seismometers are kept, which means the waveforms of Chinese stations after instrument response removal have units of velocity.
 To ensure the consistency of the data, we added an additional pole to individual response files of the Chinese stations, which converted all data to displacement.